Virtually every employer is required to provide workers' compensation insurance for all employees.

 But what do companies do for non-employee contractors who are injured while working for them?
 One solution is occupational accident insurance.

 Occupational accident insurance (OAI) provides coverage for work-related injuries and death to employees and independent contractors not covered by workers’ compensation.
 OAI coverage is a type of accident insurance that is similar to workers' compensation, but not as comprehensive.

-Why aren’t some workers not covered by workers' compensation?
-One reason is that some states enable employers to opt out of their state’s workers' compensation program.
+Why are some workers not covered by workers' compensation?
+One reason is that some states enable employers to opt-out of their state’s workers' compensation program.
 However, employers still have a legal obligation to cover their employees in the event of injury or death on the job.